safely-project/anchor/docs/src/cli/commands.md

 Deploys all programs in the workspace to the configured cluster.

 ::: tip Note
-This is different from the `solana program deploy` command, because everytime it's run it will generate a *new* program address.
+This is different from the `safecoin program deploy` command, because everytime it's run it will generate a *new* program address.
 :::